Polariton condensation with saturable molecules dressed by vibrational modes: Conclusion

-\acknowledgments{ JAC acknowledges support from EPSRC.
-SR acknowledges support from the Cambridge Commonwealth trust.
-SR, PBL and JK acknowledge discussions with S. Yarlagadda.
-JK acknowledges discussions with B. Lovett and R. Gomez-Bombarelli and financial support from EPSRC program ``TOPNES'' (EP/I031014/1) and EPSRC (EP/G004714/2).
-Argonne National Laboratory's work supported by the U.S. Department of Energy, Office of Basic Energy Sciences under contract no. DE-AC02-06CH11357.
+\acknowledgments{\ch{ We acknowledge discussions with S. Yarlagadda, B. Lovett and R. Gomez-Bombarelli.
+JAC acknowledges support from EPSRC, SR from the Cambridge Commonwealth trust, JK from EPSRC program ``TOPNES'' (EP/I031014/1) and EPSRC (EP/G004714/2).} Argonne National Laboratory's work supported by the U.S. Department of Energy, Office of Basic Energy Sciences under contract no. DE-AC02-06CH11357.
 JAC performed the numerical calculations, and SR performed the variational calculations.
-All authors contributed to the conception of the project, and the preparation of the manuscript.}
+All authors contributed to the conception of the project, and the preparation of the manuscript. }